flutter/website/debugging.md

 flag, which causes layers to be overlayed with a rotating set of colors whenever they are repainted.

-All of these flags only work in checked mode.
-In general, anything in the Flutter framework that starts with "`debug...`" will only work in checked mode.
+All of these flags only work in debug mode.
+In general, anything in the Flutter framework that starts with "`debug...`" will only work in debug mode.

 ## Debugging animations